 Frama-C is a platform dedicated to the static analysis of source code written in C. The Frama-C platform gathers several static analysis techniques into a single collaborative extensible framework.
 The collaborative approach of Frama-C allows static analyzers to build upon the results already computed by other analyzers in the framework.
-Thanks to this approach, Frama-C provides very sophisticated tools such as a slicer and dependency analysis.
+Thanks to this approach, Frama-C can provide a number of sophisticated tools such as a slicer [3], and a dependency analyzer [5, Chap.
+6].